 If you need to know whether you are eligible for any compensation, contact us at Dalimonte Rueb Stoller and we’ll advise on the rightful legal options for you.
 Contact our Atlanta mass tort lawyers at 833.44.DRLAW or you may opt for our very excellent contact form.
 Consulting and the claim review are all free, so make your move free from any stress.

 Table of Contents

-There are two different kinds of IUDs.
-One is the copper-based kind and there aren’t any hormones in these.
-The other kind is a plastic kind that releases the hormones.
-Mirena is the second kind and releases levonorgestrel.
-It’s designed to prevent a woman from becoming pregnant for up to five years.
-It’s the most common form of IUD in the U.S. today.
+IUDs are of two different types.
+The copper-based one lacks hormones in it.
+The other type being plastic, it releases the hormones.
+Mirena, which is the second type releases levonorgestrel.
+It makes sure a woman doesn’t get pregnant for up to five years.
+That’s why it has become the most common form of UID in the U.S at the moment.

-There are over two million women in the U.S. that use Mirena and have used it since 2000.
-There have been approximately 70,000 complaints since that time regarding dangerous side effects that are associated with the device and the drug that was made to the U.S. Food and Drug Administration or FDA.
+Over two million women in the U.S use Mirena, and they’ve been using it since the year 2000.
+About 70,000 complaints have been made from then on, about the deadly side effects that arise from using this device and drug manufactured in the U.S. Food and Drug Administration or FDA.

-What Are The Potential Side Effects Of Mirena?
+What Are Common Side Effects Of Mirena IUDs?

-- Migration of the device into other areas of the body
+- Movement of the device to other parts of the body

 - Embedment in the uterus wall